 The checks mandated by the type-system apply to the use of uninitialized variables as well.
 When the context for using a value imposes a subtype with a restricted set of values, then values of the type that are outside of the subtype will fail the check required in such contexts.

 Use of an out-of-bounds value in most contexts raises an exception, regardless of the origin of the faulty value.
 (See 6.36 Ignored error status and unhandled exceptions [OYB] regarding exception handling.)
-In the case of values originating from an uninitialized variable that are not detected by such a subtype check (such as when the context does not impose a subtype constraint, the value is within the subtype’s set of values, or the value does not belong to the type itself), execution may proceed with that value, but use of such values will not lead to out-of-bounds memory modifications.
+In the case of values originating from an uninitialized variable that are not detected by such a subtype check (such as when the context does not impose a subtype constraint, the value is within the subtype’s set of values, or the value does not belong to the type itself), execution can proceed with that value, but use of such values will not lead to out-of-bounds memory modifications.
 In particular, use of uninitialized values will not result in writing outside of the bounds of array objects, and will not lead to wild jumps when used as the selecting value of a case statement or case expression.

 For scalar types, the Default_Value aspect can be specified to provide a default initial value for otherwise uninitialized objects of the type.